enabledhq/enabledhq.github.io/_posts/2017-11-22-iphonex-face-tracking.md

 Inside of the Unity host we have an extension which opens up a UDP socket to listen for the iPhone's messages.
 When it receives a message it applies the blend shape values to the corresponding blend shape on the rig.

-The Unity extension targets a `SkinnedMeshRenderer` with the name `blendShapeTarget` which

 # How to run the project

 * Clone and open the Unity project from [here](https://github.com/johnjcsmith/iPhoneMoCapUnity).